kumardot93/Facial_Expression_Detection/README.md

 In this python program we are implementing that trained mdoel to detect facial expressions.

 ## Requirements :
-Python 3.7
+Python 3.7 is recommended for this program.

-All the required packages are available in requirement.txt file in the rood directory use the following command to install the requirements :
+All the required packages are available in requirement.txt file in the root directory.
+Use the following command to install the requirements :

 pip install -r requirement.txt or